 Core Tip: Helicobacter pylori (H. pylori) is a bacterium acquired mainly in childhood that increases the risk of developing certain gastric diseases.
 However, the main complications are noticed predominantly in adulthood.
 This can be explained based on the gastric inflammatory pattern against the pathogen, which changes as long as the infected individual gets older, favoring, during childhood, the persistence of the infection and then, in adulthood, the gastric damage.
 This article discusses the factors that can influence the gastric inflammatory pattern in individuals infected with H. pylori.

+BIOGRAPHY

+Fabrício Freire de Melo (Figure 1), PhD, is a professor at the Multidisciplinary Institute of Health of the Universidade Federal da Bahia, Brazil.
+He is currently a Research and Extension Coordinator at the aforementioned institute.
+He holds a bachelor's degree in Biological Sciences from the Pontifícia Universidade Católica de Minas Gerais (2004), in Brazil, and a master's degree (2007), a PhD (2011), and a postdoctoral fellowship (2013) in Biological Sciences (Microbiology) from the Universidade Federal de Minas Gerais (UFMG), Brazil.
+Moreover, he was a visiting researcher at the Medical Entomology Laboratory at the René Rachou Institute, Fiocruz, Brazil.

+He divides his professional activity between research work and academic teaching.
+His main research areas include Helicobacter pylori (H. pylori) infection, arboviruses, and, currently, SARS-CoV-2.
+He has developed extensive work on H. pylori, which includes investigations on the differences between the immune responses observed in children and adults infected with the bacterium.
+His work in several areas has already been recognized and awarded worldwide, being the cover of the World Journal of Clinical Oncology (Volume 11, Issue 11).

+He is a member of the editorial board of the World Journal of Clinical Oncology, an academic editor of the World Journal of Gastroenterology, and a reviewer for journals including the World Journal of Gastroenterology, World Journal of Clinical Cases, and World Journal of Gastrointestinal Oncology.

 INTRODUCTION

 Helicobacter pylori (H. pylori) is a microaerophilic, Gram-negative, rod-shaped, mobile bacterium of great clinical importance that is able to colonize the extremely hostile stomach environment[1].